Home Page

 Books About the Angevins

-Book categories: Angevins, Henry II, Eleanor of Aquitaine, William Marshall, Thomas Becket, Richard I, King John, Crusades, Fiction, Children's Books, DVDs, Plantagenets, Normans, English History
+Book categories: Angevins, Henry II, Eleanor of Aquitaine, William Marshall, Thomas Becket, Richard I, King John, Magna Carta, Crusades, Fiction, Children's Books, DVDs, Plantagenets, Normans, English History

 Angevin England: 1154-1258 by Richard Mortimer.
 Covers the reigns of Henry II, his sons Richard the Lionheart and John, and much of that of his grandson Henry III.
 Includes maps, genealogies, and illustrations.